 “But what we have seen over the past couple of years or so has been a very strong outperformance by growth stocks instead.
 Naturally, this streak of poor performance was not anticipated by most active asset managers.
 But, from a historical perspective, it is not really surprising.
 We’ve seen similar periods of growth-stock outperformance in times of benign economic and monetary conditions.”

 “This was the case a century ago in the aftermath of the Great Depression in the 1930s and right after World War II.
-This was also the case during the tech bubble of the 1990s and right after the global financial crisis 10 years ago.
+This was also the case during the tech bubble of the 1990s.
 So, we have seen similar situations in the past and I would not consider the recent underperformance as a black swan for value investing.”

 “The only unusual thing this time is that we are in a fairly late phase of the economic and market cycles compared to previous episodes of poor value performance.
 This is perhaps the most surprising element.”